 One sample set per folder can be marked as the “active” set.
 Its set of columns will be shown in Customize Grid when doing a lookup to a sample table.
 Downstream assay results can be linked to the originating sample set via a "Name" field -- for details see Sample Sets

-Sample sets are scoped based on the current folder, the current project, and the Shared project.
+Sample sets are resolved based on the name.
+The order of searching for the matching sample set is: the current folder, the current project, and then the Shared project.

 DataClasses are used to capture complex lineage and derivation information, especially when those derivations include bio-engineering systems like the following: